Avnerus/ma_thesis/thesis.md

 : Socket controler Javascript API {#tbl:socket-controller}

-The JSON commands are used by various application components for specific functionalities to be described in the web components section.
+The JSON commands are used by various application components for specific functionalities that will be described in the web components section.
 One base JSON message is sent by the server with the command _softbot-state_ every time the state of the interaction has changed.
-For example the following JSON states that both the controller and avatar are now connected, and the controller whose name is Avner is currently typing:
+For example, the following JSON states that both the controller and avatar are now connected, and the controller whose name is Avner is currently typing:

 ~~~~~ {.json}
 {